ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

 ### Semantic Rules
  - If the file begins with a docstring, it will become the question text
-     - The question text is removed from the answer
+     - The question text is removed from the reference answer
      - Docstrings are always removed from the prompt
  - Text surrounded by `?`s will become blanks in the prompt
      - Blanks cannot span more than a single line